-HON 303 Book Discussion "Academic Faithfulness" (1) This course furthers the conversation begun in HON 300 by focusing on an additional book related to academic faithfulness and provides a special opportunity for students to participate in an off-campus event (e.g., Jubilee) together to engage additional perspectives regarding it.
+HON 303 Book Discussion "Academic Faithfulness" (1) This course furthers the conversation begun in HON 300 by focusing on an additional book related to academic faithfulness.
 Prerequisite: HON 300.
 Spring semester.

 HUMAN SERVICES · HSV

 HSV 201 Introduction to Human Services (3) This course provides an overview of the human services profession, its history, values, goals and practices.
 Ethical and philosophical issues involved in providing human services to those in need will be explored.
 Every semester.